Kingxukai/linux/Documentation/networking/rds.rst

 ================

-RDS provides reliable, ordered datagram delivery by using a single reliable connection between any two nodes in the cluster.
+RDS provides reliable, ordered datagram delivery by using a single reliable connection between any two nodes in the woke cluster.
 This allows applications to use a single socket to talk to any other process in the cluster - so in a cluster with N processes you need N sockets, in contrast to N*N if you use a connection-oriented socket transport like TCP.